 - Excellent Communication Skills

-- Patience, and and excellent attitude and approach to work
+- Patience, and excellent attitude and approach to work

 - Great work ethic and time management skills

-- Compassion, initiative and understanding - The PCSOs and members of the community you will be dealing with as a member of College staff will be from all different walks of life, backgrounds, religions, age groups and genders, so it it always important to adapt the training accordingly in a way that creates the best outcome for our members.
+- Compassion, initiative and understanding - The PCSOs and St Johns members and other members of the community you will be dealing with as a member of College staff will be from all different walks of life, backgrounds, religions, age groups and genders, so it is always important to adapt the training accordingly in a way that creates the best outcome for our members.